top of page

 Engagement in Engineering (What It Looks Like)

-2024 looks to be a turning point in history with the wake of major overhaul from the past three years drifting out of sight.
+2024 - a turning point in history with the wake of major overhaul from the past three years drifting out of sight.
 We've almost forgotten what hit us in 2020, and continued to buffet the social psyche for a while afterwards.
-So now that the ricochet effect has settled down, what of the industrial quarter?
-We can read a lot about hybrid working and office staff but what about the shop floor and all those hierarchies that have very different systems to the white-collar world?
+Now that the ricochet effect has settled down, what of the industrial quarter?
+We read a lot about hybrid working and office staff but what about the shop floor and hierarchies that have very different systems to the white-collar world?

 "Essentially, it’s the relationships workers have -- with their coworkers, managers, leaders and organization -- that are significantly evolving.
 Many organizations are radically retooling the ways they do business, leaving many employees, including managers, stressed and disconnected," says the author Ben Wigert.